 In recent years we have seen a significant increase in the level of connection enquiries for battery storage.
 The number of known projects currently in development, and review of the remaining pipeline are driving a faster growth in this technology over the short term, resulting in higher overall capacities in the medium to longer term.
-Support for storage technologies is expected to increase, as set out in the UK Government's Ten-Point Plan and Energy White Paper, and National Development Framework for Wales.
+Support for storage technologies is expected to increase, as set out in the UK Government's Ten-Point Plan, Energy White Paper and Net Zero Strategy; and Future Wales: The National Plan 2040.